Modular sheaves on hyperk\"ahler varieties

 We claim that the above exact sequence splits.
 The extension class belongs to

 We compute the above cohomology group via the Leray spectral sequence of $\tau_x$.
-Since $(\Sym^2\cF_x\otimes \bigwedge^2\cF^{\vee}_x)\otimes R^1\tau_{x,*} \cO_{\Delta^{[2]}_x}(\Theta_{\Delta^{[2]}_x/C_x})=0$, it suffices to show that
+Since $(\Sym^2\cF^{\vee}_x\otimes \bigwedge^2\cF_x)\otimes R^1\tau_{x,*} \cO_{\Delta^{[2]}_x}(1)=0$, it suffices to show that

-Since $C_x$ is smooth, the sheaf $End^0(\Theta_{S|{C_x}})$ has a filtration with associated graded the direct sum of three copies of $\cO_{C_x}$.
-Hence the vector bundle appearing in~\eqref{singapore} has a filtration whose associated graded is the direct sum of three copies of $\Sym^2\cF_x\otimes \bigwedge^2\cF^{\vee}_x$.
+Since $C_x$ is smooth, the sheaf $\Theta^{\vee}_{S|{C_x}}$ has a filtration with associated graded the direct sum of two copies of $\cO_{C_x}$.
+Hence the vector bundle appearing in~\eqref{singapore} has a filtration whose associated graded is the direct sum of two copies of $\Sym^2\cF^{\vee}_x\otimes \bigwedge^2\cF_x$.
 The latter vector bundle has no non zero section because it is slope-stable of slope $0$.
 By HRR it follows that

 Hence the extension group in~\eqref{claest} vanishes.

 The result about traceless endomorphisms of $\cF[2]^{\pm}_{|\Delta^{[2]}_x}$ follows from the direct sum decomposition in~\eqref{spezza} and the vanishing in~\eqref{singapore}. \end{proof} \begin{lmm} Let $S$ be a $K3$ surface with an elliptic fibration $S\to \PP^1$ as in Claim~\ref{eccoell}, and let $\cF$ be a vector bundle on $S$ as in Proposition~\ref{rigsuk}.
 Let $x$ be a regular value of the elliptic fibration.
 Let $p_x\colon C_x^2\to S^{[2]}$ be composition of the quotient map $C_x^2\to C_x^{(2)}$ and the inclusion $C_x^{(2)}\hra S^{[2]}$.
 Then $p_x^{*}\cF[2]^{\pm}$ is simple, and hence the restriction of $\cF[2]^{\pm}$ to $C_x^{(2)}$ is simple. \end{lmm} \begin{proof} The proofs for $\cF[2]^{\pm}$ are similar.
 We give the proof for $\cF[2]^{+}$.